 - Provide Added Security to Your Customers Payment Information

 Because payment processors must adhere to strict PCI-DSS compliance requirements, you can rest easier knowing they will be following best practices for handling sensitive personal information, and that they are not improperly storing your customers’ credit card information.
-Many payment providers, like Helcim, offer card vaults and tokenization to allow your business to have access to customer credit card information whenever they need to make payments in the future, but without exposing you to the risk associated with directly storing credit card numbers.
+Many payment providers, offer card vaults and tokenization to allow your business to have access to customer credit card information whenever they need to make payments in the future, but without exposing you to the risk associated with directly storing credit card numbers.

 - Easy Setup lets You Start Taking Payments Quickly